-2.3 Using I-O Configuration or PrintControlTM Utility
+2.3 Using I-O Configuration or PrintControl Utility

-The I-O Configuration Utility and the PrintControl utility can be used to configure, monitor, and reset I-O Print Server.
+The I-O Configuration Utility and the PrintControl can be used to configure, monitor, and reset I-O Print Server.
 Additional functions include downloading of firmware upgrades to the print server and the restoring of factory defaults.
 The utilities use the TCP/IP protocol to communicate to the I-O Print Server on the network.
 Make certain that the PC the utility is installed on supports TCP/IP.

 It is recommended that the I-O Configuration Utility be used.
 Backward support for print servers with older firmware versions has been included back to V1.36.
 If there are print servers in your network with versions prior to V1.36, it is recommended that they be upgraded.
-If you prefer to countinue to run them with the earlier versions, then upgrade and support for it has been frozen.
+If you prefer to continue to run them with the earlier versions, then the older I-O PrintControl utility will need to be run.
+Note that the I-O Print Control Utility will no longer be upgraded and support for it has been frozen.

-Note: Reference and instructions used through this user's guide refer to and are written for the PrintControl utility.
+Note: Reference and instructions used throughout this user's guide refer to and are written for the PrintControl utility.
 The process is similar for the I-O Configuration Utility.